 Step 3: Connect

-If you notice a person who is in the same location or posts something that is of greater interest to you, or perhaps you share the same values, reach out and connect.
+If you notice a person who is in the same location or posts something that is of greater interest to you, or perhaps shares the same values, reach out and connect.
 When you ask for the connection, keep in mind the 3 P’s:

 Personal: Who you are, and where you know them – Hi Bob, this is Shannon from the Chicago Training and Development Group.

-Purpose: Why a connection would be of benefit – I read your post about “Why T&D has a role in diversity initiatives”.
-I found it hugely relevant to the work I’m doing as part of XYZ company in downtown Chicago, and I was hoping we can connect.
+Purpose: Why a connection would be of benefit – I read your post about “Why T&D has a role in diversity initiatives.”
+I found it hugely relevant to the work I’m doing as part of XYZ company in downtown Chicago, and I was hoping we could connect.

 Keep in mind – As being a part of a Linkedin group, you can message people directly.
 I recommend reaching out and connecting first to be sure they are open to a direct conversation.
-There is A LOT of spamming happening, so you don’t want the recipient to think you are trying to sell them something when all you are looking for is a new connection to share deeper discussions.
+There is A LOT of spamming going around, and you don’t want the recipient to think you are trying to sell them something when all you are looking for is a new connection to share deeper discussions.

 Bonus Step: Schedule your Activities

-Mark your calendars: Set up a reoccurring meeting to check in with your favorite groups or social accounts.
+Mark your calendars: Set up a recurring meeting to check in with your favorite groups or social accounts.

 Ask Alexa or Google to remind you: Ask Google to remind you at 4:30 pm each day to check your LinkedIn or Facebook group.
 If you are a part of multiple groups, set a reminder to reach out to one group a day.